 Right to Inspect and Copy.
 You have the right to inspect and copy certain protected health information that may be used to make decisions about your Plan benefits.
-If the information you request is maintained electronically, and you request an electronic copy, we will provide a copy in the electronic form and format you request, if the information can be readily produced in that form and format; if the information can be readily produced in that form and format; if the information on the readily produced in that form and format.
+If the information you request is maintained electronically, and you request an electronic copy, we will provide a copy in the electronic form and format you request, if the information can be readily produced in that form and format; if the information cannot be readily produced in that form and format, we will work with you to come to an agreement on form and format.
 If we cannot agree on an electronic form and format, we will provide you with a paper copy.